jakebathman/tailwindcss-uk-docs/source/docs/responsive-design.blade.md

 What this means is that unprefixed utilities (like `uppercase`) take effect on all screen sizes, while prefixed utilities (like `md:uppercase`) only take effect at the specified breakpoint *and above*.

-Here's a simple example that cycles through several background colors at different breakpoints *(resize your browser to see the background color change)*:
+Here's a simple example that cycles through several background colours at different breakpoints *(resize your browser to see the background colour change)*:

 @component('_partials.code-sample', ['class' => 'p-0'])
 <div class="h-20 w-20 mx-auto rounded-lg bg-red-500 sm:bg-green-500 md:bg-blue-500 lg:bg-pink-500 xl:bg-teal-500"></div>